EDUCBA Logo

 Example #1

-Below is the query of mysql IN function with where clause which selects only the rows or records whose values matches with the values passed in the mysql IN function as arguments.
+Below is the query of the mysql IN function with the where clause, which selects only the rows or records whose values match the values passed in the mysql IN function as arguments.

 Code: